super-turbo-society/turbo-docs/docs/rust-sdk/canvas/nine-slice.md

 # Nine-Slice

-Use Nine-Slice sprites to create UI elements, like buttons and text boxes, that can be resized without distorting the borders.
+Use `nine_slice` sprites to create UI elements, like buttons and text boxes, that can be resized without distorting the borders.

 ## `nine_slice!`